 Below is a list of common code violations.
-To review Collier County Code of Laws and Ordinances in their entirety, please CLICK HERE.
-This link will take you to Municode.com, from there you can search for laws by key words or look up specific laws by chapter and section.
-Here you will find the Common Violations, Estates Violations and the Spanish Common Violations.
-If you need additional help, please call Code Enforcement at (239) 252-2440.
+To review the Collier County Code of Laws and Ordinances go to Municode, from there you can search for laws by key words or look up specific laws by chapter and section.

 Animal enclosures shall be a minimum of 30 feet from any lot line, and a minimum of 100 feet from any residence on an adjacent parcel.
 Please confirm with the Building and Permitting Department if a permit is required before erecting the enclosure.